-When an official transfers to Georgia and wishes to officiate GHSA sanctioned contests, he/she must contact their previous state(s) to have their officiating service records forwarded to the GHSA Office.
+When an official transfers to Georgia and wishes to officiate in the GHSA, he/she must contact their previous state(s) to have their officiating service records forwarded to the GHSA Office.
 Upon receipt of said records a determination will be made on the official's status.
 Until said records are received, the official will retain a status of "registered".